Bluefog-Lib/bluefog-tutorial/README.md

 ### 5 [Decentralized Optimization over directed and time-varying networks](https://github.com/Bluefog-Lib/bluefog-tutorial/tree/master/Section%205)

-Learn how to solve a general distributed optimization problem in a decentralized manner if the connected topology is directed or time-varying.
+Learn how to solve distributed optimization in a decentralized manner if the connected topology is directed or time-varying.

 ### 6 [Asynchronous Decentralized Optimization](https://github.com/Bluefog-Lib/bluefog-tutorial/tree/master/Section%206)